James Gandolfini as Tony Soprano, New Jersey mob boss

 With this outfit, Tony wears a slightly heavier lambskin black leather jacket, differentiated by a horizontal seam that runs across both chest panels.
 Like a bomber jacket and several others worn by Tony, it has a shirt-style collar and a zip front with a matching black leather tab on the metal pull.
 Other than the horizontal seam and the vertical welt hand pocket on each side, it has a very clean look with plain cuffs and no straps, buttons, or snaps on the waistband.

-Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and cuffed bottoms.
-Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, and it’s very possible that these are no exception.
+Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and turn-ups (cuffs).
+Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, these are no exception.
 His untucked shirt covers the trouser waistband, but he likely wears a black leather belt to match both his footwear and the general color scheme of his outfit.

 Although most of his clothing is black, Tony’s accessories are always all gold (a winning color combination that appeals to the sports base in my hometown) with two gold pieces on each hand and one around his neck.